SpringerPE/python-cfconfigurator/README.md

    username=your_username
    password=your_password
    ```
-2 .Login and upload it to PyPI
+2. Login and upload it to PyPI

    ```
    python setup.py register -r pypi